SimonCropp/Argon/docs/QueryingLINQtoJSON.md

 ## Querying with LINQ

-JObject/JArray can also be queried using LINQ. `Argon.Linq.JToken.Children` returns the children values of a JObject/JArray as an `IEnumerable<JToken>` that can then be queried with the standard Where/OrderBy/Select LINQ operators.
+JObject/JArray can also be queried using LINQ. `Argon.JToken.Children` returns the children values of a JObject/JArray as an `IEnumerable<JToken>` that can then be queried with the standard Where/OrderBy/Select LINQ operators.

-`Argon.Linq.JToken.Children` returns all the children of a token.
+`Argon.JToken.Children` returns all the children of a token.
 If it is a JObject it will return a collection of properties to work with, and if it is a JArray a collection of the array's values will be returned.

 <!-- snippet: LinqToJsonQuerying -->
 <a id='snippet-linqtojsonquerying'></a>